 Our people reflect the diversity of the communities in which we live and work, and the customers we serve.
 The things which make us different are accepted, valued and celebrated.

 The things which make us different are accepted, valued and celebrated.
-And it’s not only our people who recognise this: we are featured in The Times Top 50 Employers for Women 2021 and are recognised as a Disability Confident Employer.
+And it’s not only our people who recognise this: we are featured in The Times Top 50 Employers for Women four times in the last five years, we are recognised as a Disability Confident Employer and recently awarded Diversity Team of the year by the European Diversity Awards in 2022.

 Everyone working for Post Office has a responsibility to: